ichimei/cipher/README.md

 # des-cipher
-some DES cipher tools in Python 3
+some cipher tools in Python